graphql-nexus/nexus/examples/star-wars/README.md

-# Nexus GraphQL Star Wars:
+# GraphQL Nexus Star Wars:

-This is meant to demonstrate some of the features of Nexus GraphQL.
+This is meant to demonstrate some of the features of GraphQL Nexus.

 ### Changes from the graphql-js example: